 - Dust and debris can irritate the mucus membranes (eyes, nose, and throat).
 Therefore, the powders from sanding using a melamine foam sponge may be too.
 Microscopic dust particles that disintegrate as the foam sponge breaks down can be inhaled and coat your nose with its chemical residue.
 Be sure to cover your nose and mouth when using a melamine foam eraser, mainly when used to remove scuffs from a painted wall or wood surface.
 Regardless of how safe melamine foam claims to be, it's not worth the risk of inhaling anything that has formaldehyde it.

-Next time you're reaching for a melamine foam sponge to clean your surface, consider using Powerizer Complete and a Split-Fiber Microfiber Cloth instead.
+Next time you're reaching for a melamine foam sponge to clean your surface, consider using Multipurpose Cleaner and a Split Fiber Microfiber Cloth instead.
 Ultimately no different than deciding to eliminate an additive like fabric softener or dryer sheets from your laundry routine, It would be best if you found these reasons enough to justify removing melamine foam erasers from your shopping list.